What Is Isolation and Self-Quarantine

 If I’m isolated or quarantined, will I still be able to participate in classes and stay on track with my academic progress?

-If you have to isolate or quarantine, you may not attend in-person classes.
-Staff in Student Affairs will work with you to make sure you have virtual options for any in-person course work.
+Just like any other illness, if you have to isolate or quarantine you should contact your professors and make arrangements to stay on-track with assignments.
 You will receive an email approximately four hours after your status changes to “not cleared for campus” with additional instructions.

 Should you experience circumstances that impact your ability to attend class virtually or complete assignments, please complete use the following link to submit an Instructor Notification Request.
 Instructor Notifications are not an official excuse to miss class, but they do provide communications to faculty on a student’s behalf to request that the instructor work with the student to complete missed coursework/exams when appropriate.

 If I get COVID-19 and end up with more serious symptoms, am I on my own to get help/seek medical care?

 This is a partnership.
 We need you to monitor how you are feeling and seek help if your symptoms become serious.
 Any individuals who would like to speak to a medical professional should contact the Student Health Care Center at (352) 392-1161 to discuss symptoms with a nurse or medical provider before your visit to ensure proper protective measures are taken to prevent further risk of spread to others.